 - Remove hubcaps from wheels using jack stands or cinder blocks if available, loading each one carefully onto your work surface so as not to damage nearby components.

 Brake pads are an important part of any car, and you must keep them in good condition.
-Brake pads are one of the most commonly replaced parts of a car.
+One of the most commonly replaced parts on a car is the brake pads.
 While they may not seem very important, brake pads play an essential role in stopping a car quickly and preventing injuries.
 The friction that the pad causes when it makes contact with the rotor will slow down or stop the car.
 Here are five must-have tools to do changing brake job:

 1. Crowbar or Lever

 This tool allows you to remove the brake pad without having to take off the wheel.
-In addition, it can be used to remove other parts of the car that are stuck.
+In addition, it can be used to loosen other parts of the car that are stuck.

 2. Socket Wrench

-This tool is used to loosen or tighten bolts and screws.
+This tool generally uses to loosen or tighten bolts and screws.
 It comes in both metric and standard sizes, so you will be able to use it on almost any part of the car.
 Plus, it has a ratchet feature which makes it easier to turn screws.

 3. Torque wrench